-Once you’ve learned how to actually stand up on a SUP board, you need to know how to hold the paddle.
+Once you’ve learned how to actually stand up on a stand up paddle board, you need to know how to hold the paddle.

-It sounds like a simple step, and it is, but it’s also one that you need to get right if you want to actually stay on the board.
+It sounds like a simple step, and it is, but it’s also one that you need to get right if you want to actually stay on the SUP.

-Before we show you how to hold a SUP paddle, it’s important to know what you’re actually holding.
+Before we show you how to hold a stand up paddle board paddle, it’s important to know what you’re actually holding.

 - The T-Bar Grip: The handle at the top of the paddle.
 It is shaped like a “T” and is designed to fit comfortably in your hand.
 After all, you’ll be holding it and moving it for a long time, so you need that ergonomic shape.